rikasah/Predictive-Analytics-for-E-commerce/README.md

 ## Instructions to Run the App

-Follow these steps to run the E-commerce Recommender App locally:
+Follow these steps to run the Product Recommendation App locally:

 ### 1. Clone the Repository